ishwarchandratiwari/sparkpost-api-documentation/services/subaccounts.md

 * [Metrics](metrics.html)
     * Only available to master account API keys, using the `subaccounts` query parameter.
 * [Message Events](message-events.html)
+    * Available to both master and subaccount API keys.
+The master account can filter message events by subaccount using the `subaccounts` query parameter.
 * [Sending Domains](sending-domains.html)
 * [Suppression List](suppression-list.html)
 * [SMTP API](smtp-api.html)